janus-ssp/janus/README.md

 More information can be found in the wiki at https://github.com/janus-ssp/janus/wiki

-Installing Janus
+Obtaining Janus
 ===============

-Obtaining Janus can be done in several ways.

-Install from an (gzip) archive from the Github releases page
+From a (gzip) archive from the Github releases page
 -----------------------------------------------------------------------------

-Janus 1.17.5 and up will be available as a selfcontaining gzip archive from the GitHub releases page

-To install:
-- Download release gzip
-- Extract release gzip into SimpleSamlPhp modules dir
+- Extract release from [Github](https://github.com/janus-ssp/janus/releases) into the SimpleSamlPhp ``modules`` dir.
-- Create a working database
-- Go to the install page: ``{urltoyoursimplesamlphp}/module.php/janus/install/``
-- Configure caching dirs see: [Cache configuration](#Cache configuration)

 Note: that symlinking janus into the modules dir is not supported, except when you install both SimpleSamlPHP and janus via Composer.

-Install by cloning the repository
+Using GIT
 ---------------------------------

-Janus can also be obtained directly from the git repository at GitHub by cloning the project in the modules dir of SimpleSamlPhp, this makes updating easier.:

-To install:
-- Go to the ``modules`` dir of SimpleSamlPhp
-- Obtain code, run ``sh git clone https://github.com/janus-ssp/janus.git``
+- Clone Janus by running: ``sh git clone https://github.com/janus-ssp/janus.git`` in the the SimpleSamlPhp ``modules`` dir.
-- Go to ``janus`` directory
+- Go to the ``janus`` directory and install dependencies: ``sh composer.phar install --no-dev``
-- Instal dependencies, run: ``sh composer.phar install --no-dev``.
-Or if you want to have development tools like PHPUnit installed as well run: ``sh composer.phar install --dev``
-- Configure caching dirs see: [Cache configuration](#Cache configuration)

-Install Janus as a Composer dependency
+As a Composer dependency
 --------------------------------------

-While still a bit experimental.
 Janus itself can be now also installed using composer.
 This requires SimpleSamlPhp to be installed via Composer as well,

-To install:
 - add the following to your composer json:

 ```json